amouro/drupalden_iwakuni_2023/section-4.md

 <!--
 After the typing issue, let's see the sorting issue.

-In english we sometimes sort with the alphabet for title of articles, taxonomy tags, or site names for example.
+In english we often sort with the alphabet for title of articles, taxonomy tags, or names for example.

-It is entirely different when sorting in Japanese.
+It is entirely different when sorting in Japanese or Chinese.

 <b>Next slide >>>>></b>
 -->